fmateoc/JsSqueak/README.md

 Also note that the generated images will include some extra, JavaScript-specific tooling:
 1. although the filesystem is mainly part of the browser storage, I have also implemented external fileIn/fileOut for changesets, to compensate for the fact that the image is not saveable itself
 2. there is also a JS inspector that allows you to go beyond the image view of the objects and look at the internal (JavaScript) representation.
-3. There is also JavaScript evaluation, but keep in mind that the snippet will be the body of a JavaScript function, therefore, unlike Smalltalk blocks, it requires explicit return keywords in order to return anything
+3. There is also JavaScript evaluation, but keep in mind that the snippet will be the body of a JavaScript function, therefore, unlike Smalltalk blocks, it requires explicit return keywords in order to return anything.

+For questions or discussions about the project, please use the Squeak-dev list, tagging the subject line with "[JsSqueak]"